In-depth analysis: YEEZY Boost 350 V2

 Instead of a suede or leather design, the

-YEEZY Boost 350 featured a knit upper that snug around the foot like a sock.
-There was no tongue, nor a side slit like the one on the YEEZY Boost 750s .
+The YEEZY Boost 350 featured a knitted upper that fit like a sock.
+There was no tongue, nor even a side slit like the YEEZY Boost 750.
 Everything about the shoe was fresh and minimal, marking a shift in the aesthetic trajectory of the YEEZY brand.

-Ever since announcing his partnership with the Three Stripes, Kanye's stated mission has been to make
+Since announcing his collaboration with the Three Stripes, Kanye's stated mission has been to make

 Then, in the fall of 2016, the